Preethisundar13/Custom_GPT_Handson/README.md

 *Assignment 02	System Instructions - Employee Help Desk

-*Assignment 03	Coming Soon	⏳
+*Assignment 03	Persona - Employee Help Desk

 More assignments will be added as I progress through the course.